DZakh/rescript-schema/IDEAS.md

 - Add Enums section to js docs
 - Remove object and tuple literals in favor of S.schema
 - Add s.strict s.strip to ppx
+- Improve received formatting in the error.
+Don't use S.literal for it
+  // TODO: Add inlined field names and discriminants to the obj tagged

 ### Done